 The proper safety equipment that is needed is outlined in Section 5 of this rule package.
 Of most importance in this section is the need to ensure you use a helmet with proper designation.
 Also, the EDKRA has another stipulation for all its Junior drivers that they MUST always wear rib protection WITH an approved component of chest protection.
 Sometimes the chest protection plate is built into the actual rib protector and sometimes it is a separate piece alone.
 Either way, it must be worn by all Junior drivers at all time during track activities.
 EDKRA’S definition of a junior driver is defined as any driver ages 12 years and younger.
 To get the best advice on purchasing any of this equipment, contact your local kart shops or speak to one of the EDKRA Executive members.
-Racing safety equipment is your last line of defence against injury in an incident.
+Racing safety equipment is your last line of defense against injury in an incident.
 Ensure your equipment is not damaged in any small way prior to purchase if you decide to purchase used equipment from one of the classified pages that most clubs have on their perspective websites.

 Joining The EDKRA

 OK, you now know about the different classes, the different types of motors and what safety equipment that is needed to race at the EDKRA.
 The next step is to join the club.
 As with anything , there are costs in doing so.
 These fees can be found on the home page of this website.
 Go to the Racer Info drop down menu, then click on Forms.
 Open up MEMBERSHIP FORMS, item #1, and all the costs, fees and privileges for joining the club are outlined.
 Please attend a club meeting and ask many questions about these costs and learn how the club functions, operates and what exactly your membership fees are used for.

 Any racer under the age of 19 will also require a Parental and Minor waiver.
 These forms can be found under “Racer Information” on the menu.